 This study will test the effects of lisinopril on people’s risk of developing hepatocellular carcinoma (HCC).
 Lisinopril is a medication that has been commonly used to treat high blood pressure since 1987 in the U.S. Participants in this study will receive 10 mg of lisinopril orally once daily for up to 24 weeks, in addition to their standard of care.
 This will allow researchers to see if participants taking lisinopril show changes in their liver, which may indicate a lower risk of developing cancer.

-This study will soon be looking for volunteers who are 18 years of age or older and have NAFLD.
+This study is looking for volunteers who are 18 years of age or older and have NAFLD.
 We will enroll 40 participants.

 You may be eligible if you: